larpix/larpix-control/README.md

 values outside the expected range will lead to undefined behavior, including the possibility that Python will crash _or_ that LArPix will be sent bad commands.

+`Configuration` objects also have some helper methods for enabling and disabling per-channel settings (such as `csa_testpulse_enable` or `channel_mask`).
+The relevant methods are listed here and should be prefixed with either `enable_` or `disable_`:

+ - `channels` enables/disables the `channel_mask` register
+ - `external_trigger` enables/disables the `external_trigger_mask`
+    register
+ - `testpulse` enables/disables the `csa_testpulse_enable` register
+ - `analog_monitor` enables/disables the `csa_monitor_select` register

+Most of these methods accept an optional list of channels to enable or disable (and with no list specified acts on all channels).
+The exception is `enable_analog_monitor` (and its `disable` counterpart): the `enable` method requires a particular channel to be specified, and the `disable` method does not require any argument at all.
+This is because at most one channel is allowed to have the analog monitor enabled.

 The machinery of the `Configuration` object ensures that each value is converted to the appropriate set of bits when it comes time to send